 - Run a live pilot: Each day, team in charge of the process reviews a random selection of bot output.

-- Evaluate pilot results: Run a detailed evaluation considering rare cases and difficult inputs
+- Evaluate pilot results: Run a detailed evaluation considering rare cases and difficult inputs.
+Only finalize the pilot when previously agreed targets are met.

 11- Go live: